How Do Cellular Game Cameras Work?

 - If the camera is still where you placed it

-Best Cellular Trail Camera {the camera we use}
+Best Cellular Trail Cameras {the cameras we use}

 Covert Cameras Blackhawk w/Verizon LTE